Fluorescent Microparticles

 - Functionalized with Streptavidin, Neutravidin, or Protein A/G

-A custom modification with other functional groups (e.g. Maleimide, Biotin,…), with different loading capacities, and the customised coupling of biomolecules (oligonucleotides, peptides, antibodies …) are also available upon request.
+A custom modification with other functional groups (e.g. Maleimide, Biotin,…), with different loading capacities, and the customised coupling of biomolecules (Oligonucleotides, Peptides, Antibodies …) are also available upon request.
 Please do not hesitate to contact us!

 Selected Publications and References